UN nuclear agency seeks more access to the plant that Kyiv and Moscow say is under threat

 TOKYO (AP) — The head of the United Nations nuclear agency said Friday he was pushing for access to the rooftops of reactors at the Zaporizhzhia Nuclear Power Plant in Ukraine, where Ukrainian officials accused Russia of planting explosives.

-Russia in turn accused Ukraine of planning to sabotage the plant, which both sides have said is under threat from the other.
+Russia in turn accused Ukraine of planning to sabotage the plant.
+Neither side has provided any evidence for their claims of an imminent threat.

 Wrapping up a four-day visit to Japan, IAEA Director General Rafael Mariano Grossi told The Associated Press that the IAEA had recently gained access to more of the site, including the cooling pond and fuel storage areas.